|The Roman Catholic Community of Waterbury, Waitsfield and Moretown Vermont||HOME||St. Andrew Religious Education|

 Children's Masses provide an opportunity for students to participate in the liturgy and reinforce the theme of “service” to their parish.
 We have found that once they give it a try, children enjoy the opportunity to be involved in the various roles of the Mass that they usually see performed by adults.
 Please encourage your children to actively participate at the Children’s Masses when asked, and we encourage you to attend these special services together as a family.
 Scheduled Children’s Masses are included in the Schedule of Classes.
 Thank you to Sile and Sergio Torres for providing music for our Children’s Masses again this year!

-The $25 registration fee per student (maximum of $50 per family) helps us to cover some of the cost for textbooks and other resource materials.
+The $25 registration fee per student (maximum of $50 per family) helps us to cover some of the cost for textbooks and other resource materials (please make check out to St. Andrew Parish).
 Parents are encouraged to stop in the classrooms to meet the teachers and check out the materials your child will be working with this year.

 Safe Environment Program for Children and Youth – Circle of Grace